dsalisbury1141/D3-Challenge/README.md

-# D3 Homework - Interactive Bubble Graph with D3
+# D3 Activity - Interactive Bubble Graph with D3
 published on github : https://dsalisbury1141.github.io/Obesity-Comparisons-Interactive-Graph/
 Click on each "X" value to see the correlations between household income, age and obesity